vvr-hub/playwright-bdd-example/README.md

 zap.sh -daemon -host 127.0.0.1 -port 8090
 ```
 _(Windows: `zap.bat -daemon -host 127.0.0.1 -port 8090`)_

+This makes ZAP listen on `port 8090` for web application security testing.
+You should see something like the below at the bottom of the log.
+`7390 [ZAP-daemon] INFO  org.zaproxy.addon.network.ExtensionNetwork - ZAP is now listening on 127.0.0.1:8090`

 #### 5️⃣ Verify ZAP API is Running